-Submit the CSR to the Certificate Authority and Purchase the SSL Certificate a.
-Select the number of domains you wish to protect:
+Submit the CSR to the Certificate Authority and Purchase the SSL Certificate

 1. Access the web site of a Certificate Authority and purchase a certificate.
 You will be prompted to do the following:

 Each Certificate Authority has unique requirements.
 Accordingly, you may not be prompted for all of the steps listed below, and some of the field names may vary.